-The company added that the average daily total minutes spent on the website was 142m, down 3 per cent year-on-year, but said: “Minutes spent by the core direct audience continued to grow, reflecting increased engagement.”
+The company added that the average daily total minutes spent on the website was 142m, down three per cent year-on-year, but said: “Minutes spent by the core direct audience continued to grow, reflecting increased engagement.”

 An overall digital revenue growth of 13 per cent offset a 2 per cent decline in print and circulation revenues.

-Advertising revenues alone grew by 2 per cent across the Mail titles with a 10 per cent underlying fall in print advertising more than offset by growth of 13 per cent at Mail Online.
+Advertising revenues alone grew by two per cent across the Mail titles with a 10 per cent underlying fall in print advertising more than offset by growth of 13 per cent at Mail Online.

 DMGT said the decline in circulation revenues was also partly offset by the cover price increase of the Daily Mail’s weekday editions from 65p to 70p in September last year.

 The company’s statement said: “The Mail newspaper titles grew their market shares and we remain confident in the future growth opportunities at Mail Online, driven by increasing engagement with the direct audience.”